RegularAlicorn/sysadmin-101/ad/group policies.md

 Yes.
 Their GitHub repository contains the current set of policies, see [github.com/Mozilla](https://github.com/mozilla/policy-templates)

 ## Which Policies are currently active for my firefox instance?
-Firefox has a handy URL for this, see (about:policies).
+Firefox has a handy URL for this, open **about:policies**.
 The "Documentation" Tab contains further explanations and examples for available policies.

 ## Can I manage Chrome with Group Policies?
 Yes.
 Their Help Center contains the link to the current policies, see [Chrome Help Center](https://support.google.com/chrome/a/answer/187202?hl=en)

 ## Which Policies are currently active for my chrome instance?
-Chrome has a handy URL for this, see (chrome://policy/).
+Chrome has a handy URL for this, open **chrome://policy/**.
 Each Policy entry applies to either "Machine" or "Current user".